Poisoning Prevention in Federated Learning and Differential Privacy via Stateful Proofs of Execution: Introduction

 To realize \posx on real-world IoT settings, we design and implement \acron: a \underline{S}ystem-\underline{L}evel \underline{A}pproach for \underline{P}oisoning \underline{P}revention. \acron's design and security rely on the commercially available TrustZone-M Security Extension, widely present even in low-end embedded devices: those based on ARM Cortex-M Micro-Controller Units (MCUs).
 This facilitates the immediate real-world implementation of \acron onto current IoT devices.

 We show that \acron can support a wide range of data collection schemes, including FL and LDP, all with poisoning-free guarantees.
-Compared to prior data-centric mitigations in FL~\cite{sun2021fl, cao2019understanding, ma2022shieldfl} or LDP~\cite{cao2021data}, \acron offers two key benefits: it is agnostic to the underlying collection scheme (and implementation thereof), thereby capable of supporting both FL and LDP without changes in its trusted code base (TCB); it approaches the problem from a system security perspective, requiring no assumptions about the underlying data and its distribution.
+Compared to prior data-centric mitigations in FL~\cite{sun2021fl, cao2019understanding, ma2022shieldfl} or LDP~\cite{cao2021data}, \acron offers two key benefits: as a system-level approach, it is agnostic to the underlying collection scheme (and implementation thereof), thereby capable of supporting both FL and LDP without changes in its trusted computing base (TCB), i.e., its TCB remains the same for any function \f.
+Secondly, it primarily operates on the \dev-side while requiring one additional verification operation on \vrf.
+This makes \acron complementary to many server-side techniques, allowing seamless integration and the ability to further benefit from these techniques.
+We elaborate more on these points in Section~\ref{sec:acron-with-others}.
 In summary, our anticipated contributions are the following:

 \begin{enumerate} \item {\bf New \posx Security Notion:} we define a new security primitive, called Proof of Stateful Execution (\posx). \posx retains the same guarantees as classic \pox while addressing its limitations of inputless and stateless execution and maintaining privacy of underlying execution states {\it vis-a-vis} \vrf.